PaymentHighway/paymenthighway-woocommerce-gateway/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/woocommerce-gateway-payment-highway` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Plugins->WooCommerce Payment Highway->settings screen to configure the plugin
+1. Even though you don't want to update any settings, press the save button.
+Default values may not always get saved to database automatically.

 == Frequently Asked Questions ==